transpect/svn-extension/README.md

 ## svn:commit

 Commits one or more (whitespace-separated) paths and their children in a SVN working copy.
+Please note that modified SVN properties are not committed (I'm currently not sure if it would be needed to expose the SVN depth as option).

 ```xml
 <svn:commit name="svn-commit">